openstack/os-collect-config/README.md

 ## Executable Templates

+Configuration requiring logic is best expressed as an executable template.

 An executable template is a script which accepts parameters via environment variables or standard in, and writes a config file to standard out.

 The output of the script will be written to the path corresponding to the executable template's path in the template tree.